What’s a Good SEER2 Rating?

-Air conditioners with lower SEER ratings are usually single-stage and only run on one speed.
+Air conditioners with lower SEER2 ratings are usually single-stage and only run on one speed.
 This means they’ll frequently turn on and off during mild weather and you’ll experience uneven cooling or hot and cold spots.
 You’ll also experience higher humidity levels which makes it feel hotter than it is.
 Your A/C needs to run for a long period of time to remove humidity from your home’s air.
 The ups and downs of a single-stage system don’t accommodate for this, and might require more AC maintenance to run efficiently.

 So what’s the answer?

-There’s no magic SEER number.
-Anything over 13 is great.
-Because if you have an old 8 SEER system and replace it with a 16 SEER unit, you could significantly reduce the cost of cooling your home.
+There’s no magic SEER2 number.
+Anything over 13.4 is great.
+Because if you have an old 8 SEER system and replace it with a 15.2 SEER2 unit, you could significantly reduce the cost of cooling your home.

-If you have more questions about SEER or want to invest in a new cooling system, a local Trane Comfort Specialist can work with you to find an energy saving option that’s the perfect fit for your current home or when your building your new energy efficient dream home.
+If you have more questions about SEER2 or want to invest in a new cooling system, a local Trane Comfort Specialist can work with you to find an energy saving option that’s the perfect fit for your current home or for when you build your new energy efficient dream home.